MalteSchorken/MasterThesis/README.md

 # Experiment Reproduction
-Download additional supplemental material from here: https://drive.google.com/drive/folders/1URvtT1r0kJlxDSG6PGnaWhvVuTzhyysX?usp=drive_link
+- Download additional supplemental material from here: https://drive.google.com/drive/folders/1URvtT1r0kJlxDSG6PGnaWhvVuTzhyysX?usp=drive_link
-Unzip and place the `audio` and `experiments` folders in the root directory.
+- Unzip and place the `audio` folder in the root directory.
+- Run the scripts MOEA_tests.py and MOEA_aam.py in the root directory to repeat my experiments.

+# Environment

+- Python 3.12.9
+- Supported OS: Linux, Windows
-Install dependencies from `requirements.txt` as venv or with the python environment manager of your choosing.
+- Install dependencies from `requirements.txt` as venv or with the python environment manager of your choosing.
-Run the scripts in the root directory to repeat our experiments, modify experiment parameters at the top of the files as you see fit.

 # Parameter Overview